BrandonTang89/Bus_Numbers/README.md

 Also note that the paths in the jupyter files are written in unix style, thus take note to change the file paths if running on a windows machine.

-**Files for the Website to test the API are in the /docs directory**
+**Files for the website to test the API are in the /docs directory**